WhiteHeadbanger/RedditPrivateKarma/README.md

 ## Install in Opera

+1. Clone this repository to a folder
-1. Open `opera://extensions`
+2. Open `opera://extensions`
-2. Enable Developer mode
+3. Enable Developer mode
-3. Click `Load unpacked`
+4. Click `Load unpacked`
-4. Select this folder
+5. Select this folder

-## Notes

-Reddit's DOM changes often.
-This extension uses best-effort selectors, so some page updates may require selector adjustments.